Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

 Apex Financial Advisors

 When it comes to individual clients, Apex only works with those who have a high net worth.
 The firm's website speaks to corporate executives, business owners, widows/widowers and divorced people.
 The firm also serves investment companies and pension plans.
-There is no minimum required to open an account stated by the firm.
+There is no specific minimum required to open an account stated by the firm.

 Some of the advisors at Apex Financial can sell insurance products on a commission basis, which is a potential conflict of interest.
 Despite this arrangement, the firm abides by fiduciary duty, legally binding it to act in clients' best interests at all times.